-The Resolution is taking the colonists to a nearby exo planet near the star Alpha Centauri.
+The Resolution is taking the colonists to an exo planet near the Alpha Centauri star system.

 A catastrophe occurs and the family have to flee the mother ship in their Jupiter(2) & land on an unknown planet which can sustain life.

 Quite a few media critics who saw the first two episodes on preview, were lukewarm in their comments .

 As I have found with other reboot TV series such as the excellent ‘Star Trek Discovery’, the whole series has to be watched to get a truer opinion.
 At the end of its first run after initial criticisms, ‘Discovery’ won over the majority of it’s critics and die hard Star Trek fans.
 The characters are seen to evolve over the series as does the story line.